Peripheral Vascular Ultrasound

 by

-Ricker Polsdorfer, MD DefinitionPeripheral vascular ultrasound is a test used to evaluate the health of blood vessels.
-Ultrasound uses sound waves to capture images of structures inside the body.
-It is similar to the use of sonar in submarines.
-Reasons for TestThe test may be used to investigate the cause of the following symptoms:
+Amy Scholten, MPH DefinitionPeripheral vascular ultrasound is a test used to look at the health of blood vessels.
+Ultrasound uses sound waves to make pictures of structures inside the body.
+Reasons for TestThe test may be used to look for the cause of:

 It may also be used to diagnose the cause or severity of: